inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	"When you have learned to snatch the error co from the trap frame, it will be time for you to leave."
 		-- Geoffrey James, "The Tao of Programming"
-Any program which runs right is obsolete.
+Any program which runs right is .
 Gibson's Springtime Song (to the tune of "Deck the Halls"):

 'Tis the season to chase mousies (Fa la la la la, la la la la)